Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 If you're [specialized](#mischievous-incantations) in the [Subterfuge](/spells/subterfuge/) cantrip, you learn **Subtle Cues**.
 As your interaction, you can spend 1 trickery point to cast Subterfuge and distract one creature within 15 feet of you.

 # Artful Instincts
 Starting at 13th level, trickery and mischief slowly become an extension of your body.
 You learn to utilize your mischievous incantations in a repertoire of unique reactions.
+If you do so through an [Elegant Improvisation](#elegant-improvisation), you don't need to spend additional trickery points.

 ## Deceitful Dodge
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
 When you're targeted by an attack that relies on sight, you may spend 1 trickery point and use your reaction to cast Deceitful Maneuver in an attempt to dodge, moving out of the way and giving your enemy disadvantage on the attack roll.
 You may move up to 5 feet if there is a safe, unoccupied area within 5 feet for you to step into and you have enough remaining movement to do so.